 Independent Medical Examination

-A victim of a serious accident may be examined and treated by a doctor of his or her choosing soon after the accident.
-One concern is that the victim's own doctor may be somewhat biased towards the victim or their past medical records in assessing the extent of the injuries.
-Therefore, the party being sued for compensation for the victim's injuries may want to have an independent physician examine the victim or provide a second opinion.
-This is especially true if the victim has not yet been examined.
+A victim of a serious accident may be examined and treated by their own doctor after an accident.
+One concern is that the victim's own doctor may be somewhat biased toward the victim in assessing the extent of the injuries.
+The party being sued for compensation for the victim's injuries may want to have an independent physician examine the victim or provide a second opinion.
+This also applies if the victim has not yet been examined.

-- Make sure the victim did, in fact, sustain injuries;
+- Make sure the victim did sustain injuries

-If the accident involves workers' compensation to pay for medical treatment or ongoing treatment for a medical condition, such as a new disability, an independent medical examiner report (IME report) can be especially valuable.
+If the accident involves workers' compensation to pay for medical treatment or ongoing treatment for a medical condition, such as a new disability, an independent medical examiner report (IME report) can be required.

 When IMEs Can Be Ordered

-If the injured party does not wish to attend an independent medical examination, he or she may be compelled to do so in certain circumstances.
-For example, many states have passed laws allowing insurance companies to compel an independent medical examination when a claim seems questionable.
+If the injured party does not wish to attend an independent medical examination, they may be compelled to do so in certain circumstances.
+Many states have passed laws allowing insurance companies to compel an independent medical examination when a claim seems questionable.

 Most states also have court rules which provide that a judge may order an independent medical examination under certain circumstances.
 Usually, an examination can be ordered if a person's physical or mental injuries are in dispute.
-However, if a person claims he has physical injuries but only sues for damages to his car, an examination will not be ordered.
-In addition, an examination may not be ordered if a victim sues after an injury has completely healed.
+If a person claims to have physical injuries but only sues for damages to a vehicle, an examination would not be ordered.

-Examinations may be ordered in lawsuits other than personal injury suits as well.
+Examinations may also be ordered in lawsuits other than personal injury claims.
 For example, an examination may be ordered in a child custody dispute to determine whether a parent is emotionally stable enough to maintain custody of a child.